 There are two major types of intimacy, emotional and physical, and they can often be experienced at the same time.
 Emotional intimacy refers to emotional closeness with people, no matter if they are our sexual partners, family members, friends or pets.
 These emotional relationships are often filled with commitment, trust and love.

 On the other hand, there’s physical intimacy which is characterized by the physical closeness between people.
 This type of intimacy can be expressed through sensual touch, hugs or handshakes.

-Most humans require physical connections since .
+Most humans require physical connections since we are social creatures.
 No matter if we are giving or receiving physical affection, this action can improve our mental health regardless of the form it comes in (hugging, kissing, sex).
 Research finds that people who are deprived of physical touch are more likely to experience feelings of stress, anxiety and depression.

 Past bad experiences and mental health issues can trigger intimacy avoidance where a person chooses not to develop close relationships with people.
 This syndrome is boosted by anxiety, fear of abandonment or emotional suffocation, or emotional and physical abuse.
 Mental health problems can also cause people to develop a fear of commitment, inability to express emotions or engage in certain relationship-sabotaging behaviors.

 Depression can also cause people to distance themselves from people because they think their behavior will have negative effects on loved ones.
 At other times, people who suffer from depression simply lack the energy to go out and socialize or reach out to people.
 However, social isolation can reduce positive feelings of intimacy and further worsen their mental health.